KQED News and The California Report

 Buying Health Insurance Today

-Before the Affordable Care Act, if you bought insurance for yourself or your family, it could be hard to find a policy with comprehensive benefits.
+Before the Affordable Care Act, if you bought insurance for yourself or your family, it may have been hard to find a policy with comprehensive benefits.
 Health insurance companies were generally not required to cover specific areas of care.
-If you had an illness, the health plan might charge you a very high premium to get the care you wanted, perhaps more than you could afford.
-Or you might have found an affordable plan, but the company would not cover the care you needed.
+If you had an illness, the health plan might have charged you a very high premium to get the care you wanted, perhaps more than you could afford.
+Or you might have found an affordable plan, but the company would not have covered the care you needed.
 For example, the company might have excluded specific illnesses based on your health history.

-Under the Affordable Care Act, the state has set up a new marketplace, called Covered California, where insurance companies offer plans.
+Under the Affordable Care Act, the state set up an online marketplace, called Covered California, where insurance companies, like Kaiser or Anthem Blue Cross, offer plans.

 How Much Will I Pay?

 Under the health law, insurers may consider only three factors when setting premiums: your age, where you live and your family's size.
 Insurance companies cannot turn you down or charge you a higher premium because you are sick or had a previous illness or accident.

 To set up Covered California, state law established 19 geographic regions.
 That's the "where you live" factor insurers may use in setting premiums.

 You can easily compare specific plans and premiums available to you — according to where you live, your age and the number of people in your family — by using Covered California's online calculator.